OneMelon8/Pufferfish/docs/proposal.md

 ---

 ## Abstract
-We decided to create an agent that specializes in player-versus-player combat using different weapons.
-We will train two agents that will fight each other on randomly-generated maps.
-The agent will take in observation from the world consisting of enemy position, current health, and current position, hotbar index.
-We plan to have several actions, including attack, shield, jump, move_to(position), look_at(position), switch_hotbar(index), use_item, etc.
+We decided to create a reinforcement learning agent that specializes in player-versus-player combat using different weapons.
+The agent will perform different action choices such as hitting with an axe, sword, blocking with a sheild and eatting a golden apple.
+We will first train the RL agent against a hand-coded policy based agent that will choose actions based on what we think are good decisions, such as eatting a golden apple at low hp, removing a player's sheild by hitting with an axe, and etc. After training against a hand-coded agent and performing well against it, we will make the RL agent learn to pvp based on self-play.
+The goal is through self-play the RL agent will become good enough at PVP to defeat a human player.

 ## AI/ML Algorithms
-We plan to test two different reinforcement learning agents, one trained using a DQN model and the other trained using the Actor critic model.
+We plan to use a prebuilt PPO reinforcement algorithm from RLLIB in order to train the agent to defeat the hand-coded agent.
+After defeating the hand-coded agent we plan to use self-play in order to further train the RL agent to learn.
+If the RL agent ends up performing worse from self play we plan to add additional policies to our general AI hand-coded agent.

 ## Evaluation Plan